Albin-Rohde/no-name/README.md

 The frontend is developed with typescript using svelte.
 The frontend aims to be very minimalistic using bootstrap and very simple html components with straigh forward css.

 The backend is also developed in typescript.
 The backend uses an `express` server along with a `socket.io` server to handle websockets.
 The backend server acts both as a rest api (`express`) and a websocket server (`socket.io`).
 Since the game relies on live actions between multiple players, websocket where the obvious desicion.
 The backend use `postgres` as its database, and `typeorm` as orm mapper.
+Read more about the server [here](./server/README.md).

 ## How to start the project